Chapter 8.08

 ANIMAL CONTROL OFFICER

-(3) In all cases, whether the identity of the owner is known or unknown, the animal control officer shall post the notice of impoundment provided for in subsection (2) of this section, on the public bulletin board in the city post office and on the public bulletin board in City Hall at least seventy-two hours, excluding Saturdays, Sundays and legal holidays, prior to the animal’s destruction.
+(c) In all cases, whether the identity of the owner is known or unknown, the animal control officer shall post the notice of impoundment provided for in subsection (b) of this section on the public bulletin board in the city post office and on the public bulletin board in City Hall at least seventy-two hours, excluding Saturdays, Sundays and legal holidays, prior to the animal’s destruction.
 (Ord.
-542 § 1 (part), 1988).
+1035 § 2, 2023).

 8.08.070 Redemption of impounded animals.

-Unless specific provisions of this chapter require impounding for a longer period of time, any impounded animal may be redeemed by the owner, or an authorized representative of the owner, by payment to the animal control officer, or the city clerk/treasurer, of an impounding fee of twenty dollars; provided, however, that in the event the animal has previously been impounded during the preceding twelve months, the impounding fee shall be forty dollars.
-In addition, the owner must pay to the animal control officer or city clerk/treasurer, a boarding fee of three dollars per day for each calendar day or portion thereof that the animal has been confined.
+Unless specific provisions of this chapter require impounding for a longer period of time, any impounded animal may be redeemed by the owner, or an authorized representative of the owner, by payment to the city clerk or designee of an impounding fee as set forth in the master fee schedule as amended from time to time.
+In addition, the owner must pay to the city clerk or designee a boarding fee as set forth in the master fee schedule as amended from time to time.
 If the animal has no valid license tag and one is required, the owner shall also obtain a license tag for the current year or a duplicate tag in accordance with the provisions of this chapter.
 If a dog is unlicensed, proof of a current rabies vaccination must be produced.

 8.08.080 Disposition of unclaimed animals.

-Unless specific provisions of this chapter require impounding for a longer period of time, if an impounded animal is not claimed and redeemed within seventy-two hours, excluding weekends and legal holidays, then it may be sold by the animal control officer or humanely destroyed, at the discretion of the animal control officer.
+Unless specific provisions of this chapter require impounding for a longer period of time, if an impounded animal is not claimed and redeemed within seventy-two hours, excluding weekends and legal holidays, then it may be adopted out by the animal control officer or humanely destroyed, at the discretion of the animal control officer.
 (Ord.
-542 § 1 (part), 1988).
+1035 § 2, 2023).

 8.08.090 Destruction of animals.

-In the event of an emergency endangering the health or safety of any person, where seizure and impoundment is deemed inadvisable or impractical or for humane consideration, the animal control officer, or any police officer, at his discretion may summarily destroy the animal involved.
+In the event of an emergency endangering the health or safety of any person, where seizure and impoundment is deemed inadvisable or impractical or for humane consideration, the animal control officer, or any police officer, at their discretion may summarily destroy the animal involved.
 (Ord.
-542 § 1 (part), 1988).
+1035 § 2, 2023).

 8.08.100 Interference with impoundment.

-It is unlawful for any person to break open or attempt to break open any place, building or enclosure where animals impounded under this chapter are kept; or, except as authorized by the animal control officer, to take or let out animals therefrom, or to take or attempt to take from any animal control officer any animal seized by him in compliance with this chapter, or in any manner to interfere with or hinder such an officer in the discharge of his duties under this chapter.
+It is unlawful for any person to break open or attempt to break open any place, building or enclosure where animals impounded under this chapter are kept; or, except as authorized by the animal control officer, to take or let out animals therefrom, or to take or attempt to take from any animal control officer any animal seized by him or her in compliance with this chapter, or in any manner to interfere with or hinder such an officer in the discharge of their duties under this chapter.
 (Ord.
-542 § 1 (part), 1988).
+1035 § 2, 2023).

 8.08.110 Confinement.

-(b) Dogs or cats kept outdoors for more than six hours at one time must be provided with a moisture-proof and wind-proof shelter of a size which allows the animal to turn around freely and to easily sit, stand and lie in a normal position and which will keep the animal clean, dry and comfortable.
+Dogs kept outdoors for more than six hours at one time must be provided with a moisture-proof and wind-proof shelter of a size which allows the animal to turn around freely and to easily sit, stand and lie in a normal position and which will keep the animal clean, dry and comfortable.
 (Ord.
-542 § 1 (part), 1988).
+1035 § 2, 2023).

 8.08.120 Acts prohibited.